danger

 Active

-Environmental Service is designing a project to upgrade the 40-year-old Elk Rock Pump Station, located at the end of S Riverwood Road.
-Increased pumping capacity will accommodate future demands on the sewer system.
-Improved reliability and safety will protect public health and the environment.
+Environmental Service is in construction on a project to upgrade the Elk Rock Pump Station.
+The existing pump station will be expanded to increase storage and pumping capacity while improving reliability and safety.
+This upgrade will protect public health and the environment.

 Project Area